blue sky with fluffy white clouds

 You are important to us and we want you to know you’re in good hands while you have an exciting adventure.

-• Mike Marchand has been a pilot since 1986 and flown more than 10,000 flights over Pagosa Springs, CO.
-Austin Marchand has over 800 hours.
+• Mike Marchand has been a pilot since 1986 and flown 10,000+ flights over Pagosa Springs, CO.
+Austin Marchand has over 1,100 hours of flight experience.

 • Mike, Austin, and all our pilots maintain their Commercial Pilot’s Licenses, attend ongoing educational seminars, and receive annual flight physicals to ensure your safety, as well as comply with federal laws and regulations.